Android-for-Python/Android-for-Python-Users/README.md

 ### asyncio

-Using `asyncio` indirectly, enable a coroutine from a routine by having the coroutine `await` on an `asyncio.Event` set by a routine.
+Using `asyncio`, indirectly enable a coroutine from a routine by having the coroutine `await` on an `asyncio.Event` set by a routine.
 The coroutine is *enabled* from a routine.

 ```python
 from kivy.app import App